-These behaviors are arguably driven, at least partially, by a frequently overlooked motivator in the realm of contracts—empathy.
-Empathy is the ability to be sensitive to other’s experiences, thoughts, and feelings.
-People may feel empathetic toward strangers; however, the relationships that emerge through forming a contract, even in the context of a transactional contract and not a relational one, enhances this general empathy.
-In other words, it is more likely for the homeowner to support the contractor than a person unrelated to the situation.
-Similarly, the probability of a landlord waiving rent is greater than a stranger providing the single mother with the same amount.
-The key factor here is that the contract establishes a connection between parties, evoking a heightened sense of empathy or even a feeling of obligation stemming from this connectedness.
-Counterintuitively, the obligation felt by the homeowner and landlord toward the contractor and single mother, is not despite the duties they have toward them, but rather because of these duties.
-To some extent, they might feel that they are partially responsible for the difficulties the struggling party is facing and thus feel an obligation to alleviate this hardship.
-This sense of obligation, rooted in contractual relationships, is what we refer to as contractual empathy.
-Our focus in this paper is the effect of contractual empathy between a promisee and a promisor when the latter faces challenges in performing the contract.
+These behaviors may be driven, at least partially, by a frequently overlooked motivator in the realm of contracts—empathy.
+Empathy is the capacity to be sensitive to another’s experiences, thoughts, and feelings.
+People may feel empathy towards strangers.
+However, the relationships that emerge through the formation of a contract, even in the context of a transactional rather than a relational contract, enhances this general empathy.
+In other words, it is more likely that the homeowner would support the contractor than would a person unrelated to the situation.
+Similarly, the likelihood of a landlord waiving rent is greater than that of a stranger providing the single mother with the equivalent amount of support.
+The key factor here is that the contract establishes a connection between parties.
+This connection evokes a heightened sense of empathy or even a feeling of obligation that stems from this connectedness.
+Counterintuitively, the obligation felt by the homeowner and landlord towards the contractor and single mother, respectively, arises not despite the duties they have towards them, but rather because of these duties.
+To some extent, the homeowner and landlord might see themselves as partially responsible for the difficulties the struggling party is facing, and therefore feel an obligation to alleviate this hardship.
+This sense of obligation, rooted in contractual relationships, is referred to as contractual empathy.
+Our focus in this paper is the effect of contractual empathy between a promisee and a promisor when the latter encounters difficulties in fulfilling the obligations of a contract.

-Contractual empathy may prompt individuals to overlook breaches, extend deadlines, forgo entitled payments, and even incur losses to assist a party facing challenges.
-There are both benefits and pitfalls to contractual empathy.
-Firstly, contractual empathy averts adjudication of legal disputes, thereby eliminating litigation costs.
-Secondly, empathy promotes collaboration and eases the process of renegotiation, especially in situations where one party is anticipated to breach a contract, and the trust between the parties has been undermined.
-Contractual empathy also serves as a mechanism for sharing losses in a manner attuned to the financial circumstances of both parties, preventing insolvency and advancing fair and efficient allocation of losses resulting from unforeseen circumstances.
-Lastly, research predicts that considerate and altruistic actions will amplify social capital by fostering compassion, solidarity, and trust.
+Contractual empathy may prompt individuals to overlook contractual breaches, extend deadlines, forgo entitled payments, and even incur losses, to assist a party facing challenges.
+Contractual empathy has both advantages and disadvantages.
+First, contractual empathy averts adjudication of legal disputes, thereby eliminating litigation costs.
+Second, empathy promotes collaboration and eases the process of renegotiation, especially in situations where it is anticipated that one party may breach a contract, and the trust between the parties has been undermined.
+Contractual empathy also serves as a mechanism for sharing losses in a manner that reflects the financial circumstances of each party.
+This helps prevent insolvency and promote the fair and efficient allocation of losses resulting from unforeseen circumstances.
+Last, research predicts that considerate and altruistic actions amplify social capital by fostering compassion, solidarity, and trust.

 On the flip side, there are risks associated with contractual empathy.
-People might take imprudent risks, assuming the other party will come to their rescue if those risks materialize.
+People might take imprudent risks, assuming that the other party will come to their rescue if those risks materialize.
 Moreover, cynical parties may fabricate a dire situation to evoke empathy, encouraging inefficient behavior and leading to inequitable distributive outcomes.
-Additionally, considering that resources are limited, rational considerations may not support assisting those who evoke the most empathy, who are not always the ones who need the help the most.
-Finally, empathy leads to the experience of negative emotions that adversely affect people's well-being; therefore, all else being equal, this is something we may wish to circumvent.
+Additionally, considering that resources are limited, rational considerations may not support assisting those who, while evoking the most empathy, may not always be the ones in the most need of help.
+Finally, empathy can cause people to experience negative emotions that adversely affect people’s well-being.
+Therefore, in all likelihood, most people will want to avoid such an experience.